Idimma/rn-widgets/README.md

   //You can use any color as prop black, red, pink ...etc fs={16}
   fw="bold"
-  center //Align text to center
+  center //Align Text to center
 >
   Hello, World!
 </Text>